bettyblocks/native-functions/README.md

 # Native functions

-This project contains the action functions that implement the action steps offered by the Betty Blocks platform.
+This project contains the action functions that implement the action steps offered by the Betty Blocks platform..

 ## Usage